rinki89/Digital-VLSI-SoC-design-and-planning/README.md

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/mergedfile.png)

    Commands to view and change parameters to improve timing and run synthesis
--  Once again we have to prep design so as to update variables `prep -design picorv32a -tag 16-06_11-34 -overwrite`.<br>
+-  Once again we have to prep design so as to update variables<br> `prep -design picorv32a -tag 16-06_11-34 -overwrite`.<br>

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/1.png)